-Discussions on the use of DMCA to combat bad press has arisen from the recent deletion of blog and Twitter postings that questioned Wantedly’s recent IOP.
+Discussions on the use of the DMCA to combat bad press have arisen in recent days.
+This is due to the recent deletion of blog and Twitter postings that questioned Wantedly’s recent IPO.

 DMCA (Digital Millennium Copyright Act) is an American copyright law that is widely used for removing unauthorized copyright materials on the internet.
 The DMCA authority contacts the website provider of the content in question for their removal.
 DMCA has international reach as it has relationships with many websites hosting companies and many countries, including Japan, have similar procedures.